Pekin home meth maker sentenced to 10 years

-A Pekin man will serve a 10-year prison term for making and selling meth in his apartment.
+PEKIN — A Pekin man will serve a 10-year prison term for making and selling methamphetamine in his apartment.

 Brian Collier, 54, was sentenced Tuesday following his guilty pleas in November to aggravated manufacture of meth in a multi-unit dwelling and possession with intent to sell the drug.